-The Capstone Design Showcase celebrates the engineering educational achievements of participating students.
-This twice-yearly, campus-wide celebration offers students an opportunity to present the real-world, client-driven project work they have completed over the course of their senior year.
+The Capstone Design Showcase celebrates the engineering design achievements of participating students.
+This campus-wide celebration offers Capstone students an opportunity to present their real-world, clientdriven design outcomes completed as part of their Capstone coursework.

-Bachelor of Science in Engineering
+Bachelor of Science in Design Engineering

-The Bachelor of Science in Engineering (BSE) is a flexible, interdisciplinary program of study combining:
+The Bachelor of Science in Design Engineering is a flexible, interdisciplinary program of study combining:

-- The strength of a Mines' technical degree with fundamentals coursework in mathematics, science, and engineering - An integrated educational experience spanning engineering, design, innovation, social sciences, and the humanities and - A Focus Area allowing for a depth of study in an area of personal or career interest, such as innovation and emerging technologies, sustainability and socially responsible applications of engineering, or an individualized focus area at the intersection of technology and society.
+- 1. The strength of a Mines' technical degree with fundamentals coursework in mathematics, science, and engineering - 2.
+An integrated educational experience spanning engineering, design, innovation, social sciences, and the humanities and - A Focus Area allowing for a depth of study in an area of personal or career interest, such as innovation and emerging technologies, sustainability and socially responsible applications of engineering, or an individualized focus area at the intersection of technology and society.